Kenan Evren: Trial and conviction

 On 10 January 2012, Turkish courts decided to press charges against General Kenan Evren and General Tahsin Şahinkaya, former Commander of the Turkish Air Force, for their role in the 1980 coup.
 Prosecutors sought life sentences against them.
 The first court hearing of the case was scheduled for 4 April 2012.
 Both were sentenced to life imprisonment on 18 June 2014 by a court in Ankara.
-In accordance with Article 30 of the Military Penal Code, Evren and Şahinkaya were demoted to the lowest rank of private, as the decision was appealed and Evren died before the final decision of the court of appeals, the demotion was not final.
+In accordance with Article 30 of the Military Penal Code, Evren and Şahinkaya were demoted to the lowest rank of private; as the decision was appealed and Evren died before the final decision of the court of appeals, the demotion was not final.
 On his gravestone he is commemorated as the seventh President of Turkey.

 Personal life

-Evren married Sekine Evren in 1944 and they had three daughters, Şenay, Gülay and Miray.
+Evren married Sekine Evren in 1944.
+They had a child that died in infancy and three daughters, Şenay, Gülay and Miray.
 Sekine died in 1982.
 In 1990, he was awarded the Atatürk International Peace Prize.
+He was also fluent in English.

 Illness and death

 Evren was hospitalized for massive gastrointestinal bleeding on 3 August 2009, in Yalıkavak, Bodrum, where his summer house is located.
 A temporary artificial pacemaker was applied to Evren while in intensive care due to bradycardia.
-His large intestine was removed a week later at GATA in Istanbul (Gülhane Military Medicine Academy) where he was transferred.
+His large intestine was removed a week later at the Gülhane Military Medical Academy (GATA) in Haydarpaşa, Istanbul where he was transferred.
 He was discharged on 24 September 2009.

 Evren died at a military hospital in Ankara on 9 May 2015, aged 97.
 On 12 May, he was buried in the Turkish State Cemetery in Ankara following the funeral service held at Ahmet Hamdi Akseki Mosque.
 The funeral was attended by his close relatives and military personnel.
 In protest, political parties sent no representatives to the former president's funeral.
 A number of people protested during the religious service in the mosque's courtyard.